armalik/fig-standards/accepted/PSR-1-basic-coding-standard.md

 ### 4.2.
 Properties

-Properties must be declared in lower case.
-Additionally, each word in property name must be separated with an underscore - that is, `$StudlyCaps` and  `$camelCase` must not be used.
+Properties MUST be declared in all lower case with underscore separators - that is, `$StudlyCaps` and  `$camelCase` must not be used.

 For example:
 ```php